Digital design & leadership

-I've worked on the web since 2005, primarily as a front-end designer & developer, recently moving sideways into interface design for native mobile and web apps - but I've also done stints as as a copywriter, content strategist, CMS technical support guy, and the old favourite… "bloke who sits in the corner and looks after the website".
+I've worked in digital since 2005, initially as a front-end designer & developer, moving into UI and UX design for native mobile and web apps, and now leading development teams across a range of idustries - but I've also done stints as a project manager, copywriter, content strategist, CMS technical support guy, and the classic "bloke who sits in the corner and looks after the website".

-My employers range from large organisations (local government & HE), through charities and not-for-profit’s, right down to small independent companies, so I've seen the web evolve from a whole bunch of different viewpoints.
+My employers have ranged from large organisations (both national & local government, and higher education), through charities and not-for-profit’s, right down to small independent companies, so I've seen the web evolve from a whole bunch of different viewpoints.

 - Web standards